Health and Safety Policy for Zero Waste Mag

 The policy applies to all staff, contributors, freelancers, contractors and volunteers engaged with zero waste magazine projects.
 All personnel are expected to familiarise themselves with the policy, follow safe working practices and cooperate with risk control measures.
 Leadership responsibilities rest with editors and managers who will ensure that risk assessments and safe systems of work are in place for editorial activities, studio sessions, events and site visits.
 The policy emphasises continuous improvement, and regular review cycles will align with evolving operational needs and best practices in health and safety.

-Risk assessment and hazard control process Risk assessment and hazard control are central to our approach.
+Three large black rubbish bags made of durable plastic with a glossy finish, tightly knotted at the top, are arranged in a row on a dark surface against a black background.
+The bags are filled with waste material, causing them to appear plump and slightly uneven in shape.
+The leftmost bag is positioned slightly forward, while the central and rightmost bags are aligned behind it, creating a gentle triangular formation.
+The plastic material shows subtle creases and folds, reflecting minimal light, which emphasizes their texture.
+The environment appears to be an outdoor area, possibly a driveway or pavement in a residential or commercial setting, indicative of rubbish removal tasks.
+This arrangement of waste bags visually aligns with professional rubbish collection and disposal services, such as those provided by Zero Waste Mag, supporting local waste management efforts in the area near [POSTCODE] or [TOWN].
+Risk assessment and hazard control are central to our approach.
 For each activity — from office-based tasks and photography shoots to rooftop gardening demonstrations and off-site reporting — we identify potential hazards, evaluate the level of risk and implement proportionate controls.
 Controls may include administrative measures, equipment provision, personal protective equipment, or changes to work methods.
 We require documented assessments for activities that present greater than minimal risk and maintain records that demonstrate clear decision-making about mitigation and monitoring.

 Emergency Preparedness and Response